 General Aung San is Assassinated

-The extreme nature of dictatorship in Burma is seen through Luc Besson’s political drama The Lady.
-Luc Besson uses Cinema du look along with other techniques to show the assassination of General Aung San and his cabinet members.
-In this scene, General Aung San along with his brother and six cabinet members are meeting at the parliament buildings in 1947 to bring Burma into independence after the British and Japanese war over the country.
+The extreme nature of dictatorship in Burma, is seen through Luc Besson’s political drama The Lady.
+Luc Besson uses Cinema du look along with his auteur style to show the assassination of General Aung San and his cabinet members.
+In this scene, General Aung San along with his brother and six cabinet members are meeting at the parliament buildings in 1947, to bring Burma into independence after the British and Japanese war over the country.
 However military rebels do not want to see democracy come to their country, in-fact they would prefer that the country remains under military power.
 Aung Saw the previous leader of Burma ordered the attack on the general and his men.
-Aung San is shot at point-blank range with a hand gun, and his member and brother are killed with machine guns.
+Aung San is shot at point-blank range with a hand gun, and his member sand brother are killed with machine guns.
 The scene ends with members of Aung Sans military coming to tell his wife and family.
-The camera zooms onto Aung San Sui Kyi sleeping face as a child foreshadowing her story.
+The camera zooms onto Aung San Sui Kyi sleeping face as a child foreshadowing her story, and provoking the viewer to begin thinking about the nature of dictatorship compared to the democratic lives they live.

 The viewer can gain a sense of the director’s cinema du look style by the use of body language and expression of the characters.
 The story told visually through characters expression further emphasizes the contrast between the two government ideals.
 Before General Aung San is assassinated the military rebels holds a hand gun to his head shown in a close-up shot.
 The Camera flips to Aung San staring straight into the barrel of the gun.
 In that moment he knows he is going to die but in a close-up shot, he remains calm and un-phased.
 He is not going to let dictatorship win by being scared or beg for his life as his beliefs are more important.
 Through the use of expression, we can see the integrity he has and the morals he holds.
 The body language of the general is kind and calm in the face of danger which is in direct contrast to the dysfunctional military this can be seen in the medium shot and close up shots of the military leaders.
 In a medium shot, the viewer can see that they have no problem with killing innocent men if it’s for their ‘great leader’, the viewer can discern the ease these men have in killing them through the facial expression and body language of the men.
 They are sneering at the men fighting for dictatorship, laughing at them and their regime with their eyes, they hold dark expressions of enjoyment in stopping the men from trying to grant them freedom.
 Their body language is strong and unphased as they hold the guns, they do not shake.
 From this scene, we can determine that the military dictatorship once again have no problem with using extreme methods of control.
 The contrast between communism and democracy can once again be seen as they have no problem sacrificing the blood of the people for the good of the country.